apache/spark/CI.rst

 Delete old artifacts
 --------------------

-This workflow is introduced, to delete old artifacts from the Github Actions build.
+This workflow is introduced, to delete old artifacts from the GitHub Actions build.
 We set it to delete old artifacts that are > 7 days old.
 It only runs for the 'apache/airflow' repository.

 We also have a script that can help to clean-up the old artifacts: